Skip to main content

 How does this phase apply to Cloud?

 There are several programming languages that are popular with Cloud: Python, Go, Rust, .NET, JavaScript.
-If you know any of these, you can continue using them, if not, since you are a beginner, I would go with Python.
+If you know any of these, you can continue using them, if not, I would go with Python.
 It's a very popular language and there are many quality free resources out there to learn it.

 Continue adding your projects to your GitHub profile that you created in the past phase.